guardian/daylight-savings-hex-map-australia/docs/guide-to-apps-testing.md

 - ✅ don’t need a device
 - ✅ can do mobile browser testing too - go to localhost in simulator web browser
 - ❌ feedback loop is slow, have to redeploy when trying out how things work
+- ❌ your MacOS needs to be kept at the latest or next to latest version